 *SA Health have resources that define mental capacity and mental incapacity (PDF 121KB).

 Appointing an administrator

-An administrator may be an individual (eg a relative, friend, solicitor or accountant) or an organisation (eg Public Trustee or other trustee company).
-An administrator is legally responsible for making all, or some of, a protected person's financial and legal decisions.
+An administrator may be a relative, friend, solicitor or accountant or an organisation like the Public Trustee or other trustee company.
+They're legally responsible for making some or all of a protected person's financial and legal decisions.
 This includes decisions about the person's income and property.

 - what the wishes of the person would have been prior to becoming mentally incapacitated

 - the present wishes of the person, unless they are inconsistent with his or her proper protection

 - whether or not there are existing informal arrangements for the management of the person's financial and legal affairs

 - whether or not this is the least restrictive alternative.

 If a person with a mental incapacity has previously made an enduring power of attorney, then the person appointed under that document will be responsible for making the protected person's financial decisions unless an administration order is subsequently made by SACAT.

 - Guardianship - South Australian Civil and Administrative Tribunal